Visiting our hospitals

 Visiting arrangements

-Open visiting hours are between 9am and 8pm, seven days a week, meaning visitors can stay as long as they wish.
+Extended visiting hours are between 11am and 8pm, seven days a week, meaning visitors can stay as long as they wish.

 Only two visitors are allowed at a time, with the exception of some wards that can only permit one visitor at a time.
 Please refer to the section below 'ward visiting times and restrictions' for the latest guidance.

-Our Visitor’s Charter gives guidance on how visitors can support patients they are visiting and our people by being polite to everyone; bringing in items patients may need such as toiletries, clothes and footwear; agreeing visiting times with other friends and family; being mindful of duties our people need to carry out whilst visiting, and maintaining good hygiene such as using hand gel when entering and exiting the wards.
+Our visitors' charter gives guidance on how visitors can support patients they are visiting and our people by; bringing in items patients may need such as toiletries, clothes and footwear; agreeing visiting times with other friends and family; being mindful of duties our people need to carry out whilst visiting, and maintaining good hygiene such as using hand gel when entering and exiting the wards.
+It also reminds visitors to be polite to everyone, any violence or aggression towards our staff will not be tolerated and we will take robust action.
 The charter also summarises what is expected of our people.

 Ward visiting times and restrictions

-We have an open visiting hours policy, meaning visitors can stay as long as they wish between 9am and 8pm, seven days a week
+We have an extended visiting hours policy, meaning visitors can stay as long as they wish between 11am and 8pm, seven days a week

 Two visitors are permitted on the majority of our wards, however due to space restrictions, some wards can only permit one visitor at a time.